Rheumatic Heart Disease in Children

 What are the symptoms of rheumatic heart disease in a child?

-Your child may have signs and symptoms that affect the heart, including:
+Your child may have signs and symptoms due to the heart not working as well, such

 Your child may also have other signs and symptoms of rheumatic fever.
 These include: